Self-driving car: 2010s

 In a 2011 online survey of 2,006 US and UK consumers, 49% said they would be comfortable using a "driverless car".

 A 2012 survey of 17,400 vehicle owners found 37% who initially said they would be interested in purchasing a "fully autonomous car".
 However, that figure dropped to 20% if told the technology would cost US$3,000 more.

 In a 2012 survey of about 1,000 German drivers, 22% had a positive attitude, 10% were undecided, 44% were skeptical and 24% were hostile.

 A 2013 survey of 1,500 consumers across 10 countries found 57% "stated they would be likely to ride in a car controlled entirely by technology that does not require a human driver", with Brazil, India and China the most willing to trust automated technology.

 In a 2014 US telephone survey, over three-quarters of licensed drivers said they would consider buying a self-driving car, rising to 86% if car insurance were cheaper.
 31.7% said they would not continue to drive once an automated car was available.

 In 2015, a survey of 5,000 people from 109 countries reported that average respondents found manual driving the most enjoyable.
 22% did not want to pay more money for autonomy.
 Respondents were found to be most concerned about hacking/misuse, and were also concerned about legal issues and safety.
 Finally, respondents from more developed countries were less comfortable with their vehicle sharing data.
 The survey reported consumer interest in purchasing an AC, stating that 37% of surveyed current owners were either "definitely" or "probably" interested.

 In 2016, a survey of 1,603 people in Germany that controlled for age, gender, and education reported that men felt less anxiety and more enthusiasm, whereas women showed the opposite.
 The difference was pronounced between young men and women and decreased with age.

 In a 2016 US survey of 1,584 people, "66 percent of respondents said they think autonomous cars are probably smarter than the average human driver".
 People were worried about safety and hacking risk.
 Nevertheless, only 13% of the interviewees saw no advantages in this new kind of cars.

 In a 2017 survey of 4,135 US adults found that many Americans anticipated significant impacts from various automation technologies including the widespread adoption of automated vehicles.

-In 2019, results from two opinion surveys of 54 and 187 US adults respectively were published.
-The questionnaire was termed the autonomous vehicle acceptance model (AVAM), including additional description to help respondents better understand the implications of various automation levels.
-Users were less accepting of high autonomy levels and displayed significantly lower intention to use autonomous vehicles.
+In 2019, a test of a method of surveying opinions about self-driving cars, termed the Autonomous Vehicle Acceptance Model (AVAM), found that users were less accepting of high autonomy levels and displayed significantly lower intention to use highly autonomous vehicles.
 Additionally, partial autonomy (regardless of level) was perceived as requiring uniformly higher driver engagement (usage of hands, feet and eyes) than full autonomy.